James Bayley

 Editor, Writer and Presenter

-Based in London, I’m a journalist and editor with a background spanning drinks, sport, culture and lifestyle.
-My work has been published in titles including the Daily Mirror, Daily Mail, Daily Express, Daily Star, MyLondon, The Drinks Business, Harpers Wine & Spirit, AS Roma Official and Football Fancast.
+Based in London, I’m an award-winning journalist and editor with a background spanning drinks, sport, culture and lifestyle.
+My work has been published in titles including the Daily Mirror, Daily Mail, Daily Express, Daily Star, MyLondon, The Drinks Business, Harpers Wine & Spirit, AS Roma Official and Football Fancast, and I've also appeared as a guest on The Wine Enthusiast Podcast.

-In 2019, I was sponsored by Reach PLC to undertake a master’s in journalism at Goldsmiths, University of London — a return to the newsroom after three years with the company in a commercial role.
-That early experience, sitting at the intersection of editorial and marketing, has shaped the way I approach digital publishing today.
+In 2019, I was sponsored by Reach PLC to pursue a master’s in journalism at Goldsmiths, University of London, building on three years at the company in a commercial role before transitioning into the newsroom.
+That early experience, positioned at the intersection of editorial and marketing, continues to shape how I approach digital publishing today.

-In 2020, I launched Attaboy, an independent magazine looking to reframe ideas of modern masculinity and address a few long-standing gaps in the men’s media space.
+I am also the founder of Attaboy!, an independent magazine looking to reframe ideas of modern masculinity and address a few long-standing gaps in the men’s media space.
 I’ve had formal training in media law, and I’m confident working with tools like Photoshop and InDesign when the job calls for it.

 Attaboy!
 Issue 1